Proving that you can get Michelin-star style on a street food budget, our budget dining room ideas are a triumph of creativity over cash.

 4. Stencil the floor

-Encaustic patterned tiles may be a hot trend for kitchens, but they come with a hefty price tag too.
+Encaustic patterned tiles may be a hot kitchen trend, but they come with a hefty price tag too.
 Update concrete, wooden or plain flooring with a painted tile effect.
-Whether it’s a simple geometric or more ornate design, stencils will help a measured, create a uniform finish.
+Whether it’s a simple geometric or more ornate design, stencils will help create a measured, uniform finish.

 Follow Rustoleum’s steps to create your own patterned flooring: